Performing the hip replacement operation from the anterior approach has a few advantages.

 Glossary

-The direct approach implies going between (as opposed to through) the muscles and the tendons of the hip.
+The anterior approach implies going between (as opposed to through) the muscles and the tendons of the hip.
 This approach therefore has been called muscle sparing.
+The anterior approach presumes to avoid the limping of the anterolateral approach, at the same time keeping the dislocation rate lower than the posterior approach.

 I use the Hana orthopedic traction table during this operation.